swiftlang/swift-evolution/proposals/nnnn-non-exhaustive-enums.md

 `switch!` is a more limited form than `future`, which does not support any action other than trapping when the enum is not one of the known cases.
 This avoids some of the problems with `future` (such as making it much less important to test), but isn't exactly in the spirit of non-exhaustive enums, where you *know* there will be more cases in the future.
 It's also still added complexity for the language.

+### Testing invalid cases

+Another issue with non-exhaustive enums is that clients cannot properly test what happens when a new case is introduced, almost by definition.
+Brent Royal-Gordon came with the idea to have a new type annotation that would allow the creation of an invalid enum value.
+Since this is only something to use for testing, the initial version of the idea used `@testable` as the spelling for the annotation.
+The tests could then use a special expression, `#invalid`, to pass this invalid value to a function with a `@testable` enum parameter.

+However, this would only work in cases where the action to be taken does not actually depend on the enum value.
+If it needs to be passed to the original library that owns the enum, or used with an API that is not does not have this annotation, the code still cannot be tested properly.

+This is an additive feature, so we can come back and consider it in more detail even if we leave it out of the language for now.
+Meanwhile, the effect can be imitated using an Optional or ImplicitlyUnwrappedOptional parameter.

 ### "Can there be a kind of open enum where you can add new cases in extensions?"